TheWannabeCoder92/icytower-turtle-python/episodes/episode01/README.md

 - `main.py` – The entry point of the game loop and screen setup.
 - `constants.py` – Stores core game constants like screen width, height, and player size.

+---

+In the next episode, we’ll add the **environment** — drawing the walls and platforms that make up the tower!